how to make concrete smooth and shiny

 When floating concrete by hand, you can use small hand floats or larger bull floats.
 While a simple magnesium hand float will work fine for smaller surfaces, you may want to use a bull float for larger surfaces to ensure the aggregates settle properly.

 A bull float has a long handle that allows you to push or pull it across the concrete surface.
-A bull float usually is 10 inches in width and up to 10 feet in length.
+A bull float is usually 10 inches wide and up to 10 feet in length.

 The mechanical floating method is increasingly popular, but the concrete has to be firmer before you can attempt it.
 These machines have large, flat floats made out of metal that smooth out the concrete, leaving very light circular marks (source).